-What is a webinar?
-What are the best secrets to one that ultimately converts or sells?
-Let me walk you through my 27-step framework.
+Learning how to create a webinar is one of the essential steps you can do to make online marketing work.
+Let me walk you through my 27-step framework that helps convert and sell.
 By the end of this post, you’ll know what it is and how to use it to enroll clients in your program.

 What Is a Webinar?
 Here’s a Quick Definition

-I’m so excited to share with you the system I use all the time when doing webinars.
-But before that, let’s address the elephant in the room: what is a webinar and how does it work?
+I’m so excited to teach you the system I use on how to create a webinar.
+Before that, though, let’s address the elephant in the room: what is a webinar and how does it work?

 A webinar is an online seminar.
 You can compare it to a live event where you’ll have attendees, topic, and then Q&A after.
 You can also share visuals or provide presentations.

 Over the years, the webinar process has become simpler and more convenient.
 You can already use tools such as GoToMeeting to invite and stream your presentation in real time.
 Once it’s the seminar schedule, your attendees sign in to the meeting.

 During the presentation, you have the option to mute your attendees and save their questions until the end.
 They can also chat with you.
 You can also share your screen so they can see your visual aids.
 Webinars are a great tool to either promote your sales funnel or directly sell your programs.

 How to Create a Webinar That Sells: The Framework

 It’s not enough you get to define a webinar.
 The more important thing is to learn how to create a webinar and do it right, but here’s the thing.
 It’s not that easy.